DougReeder/barrier-mage/README.md

 # Barrier Mage
 In fantasy, a wizard draws mystic symbols to work a magic spell.
-In this experience, you can too!
+In this VR experience, you can too!

 ![pentagram & brimstone screenshot](assets/pentagram-brimstone.jpg)